HenryQuan/HabitApp/docs/diary_henry.md

 # 01/03/2020
 `History` has been implemented and it is ready for alpha testing.
 It is quite smooth on my phone.
 I will do some more optimization development on IOS and I think it should be ready to be published.
+Failed habits can now be added and new habit can start again.
+I will publish 0.0.2 version later.

 # 29/02/2020
 Somehow, this wasn't committed.
 It was mainly about `HomePage` and `ResultWidget`.
 Only `History` left now.